 04. Web designers from 1990-2001

-"Any and every web designer from 1990–2001," says Kosti Marko, designer at 50,000feet.
+"Any and every web designer from 1990–2001," says Kosti Marko, designer at 50,000feet (opens in new tab).
 "They used a new toolset to craft websites with no idea of what the medium could be, just asking the question: 'What else can I make?'
 The answer back then was forever-looping background animations, view counters, animating cursors and walls of text.
 So let’s raise a glass to the ones who emerged from the pre-world-wide-web darkness without Google or anyone else to light the way – just the hunger to make things that had never been made before."
+They certainly didn't have the help of a top website builder, that's for sure.

 06. Arnaud Mercier